 University policy requires a student to complete an Application for Withdrawal when enrollment is terminated before the end of a semester or summer session.
 The Application for Withdrawal may be obtained from the department head/advisor or the Registrar's Office and must be submitted to the Office of the Registrar by the last day of class.
 The student should discuss the matter with their advisor or Program Coordinator/Director before processing the Application for Withdrawal.
-The last day to officially withdraw from all classes is on the last published date for all classes.
+The last day to officially withdraw from all classes is the last published date for all classes.

-If the student is ill or otherwise incapacitated and cannot complete the withdrawal process, the student must contact, or have someone else contact, the Office of the Vice President for Student Affairs immediately.
+If the student is ill or otherwise incapacitated and cannot complete the withdrawal process, the student must contact, or have someone else contact the Dean of Student's Office immediately.

-A student who fails to adhere to the published deadlines for withdrawing from all classes or withdrawing from the University will be charged the appropriate tuition and will receive a failing grade (F).
+A student who fails to adhere to the published deadlines for withdrawing from all classes or withdrawing from the university will be charged the appropriate tuition and will receive a failing grade (F).